-You can get free advice and assistance from the Housing Options Team at East Herts Council, using our Housing General Enquiry Form or calling 01279 655261 and ask for Housing Options.
+You can get free advice and assistance from the Housing Options Team at East Herts Council, through our Housing Assistance Referral Portal or calling 01279 655261 and asking for Housing Options.

 What type of tenancy do you have?

 The type of notice that your landlord is required to give you will depend on what type of tenancy you have and when the tenancy started.
-If you are unsure what type of tenancy you have, use the shelter tenancy checker to find out.
+If you are unsure what type of tenancy you have, use the Tenancy rights checker on the Shelter website to find out.

 Assured Shorthold Tenancy

 There are two main routes private landlords can take to regain possession of a property let on an assured shorthold tenancy under the Housing Act 1988:

 - Section 21 gives a landlord an automatic right of possession without having to give any grounds (reasons) once the fixed term has expired